-In this article I’ll show the way to improve quality of graphics in Unity game engine.
-This is the attempt to squeeze the best possible quality from outdated default rendering pipeline.
-Of cause we can’t get the exact Unreal Engine graphics quality in Unity since it has more advanced rendering technologies and fidelity but let’s see what we can do.
+In this article, I’ll show the way to improve quality of graphics in Unity game engine.
+This is the attempt to squeeze the best possible quality from the outdated default rendering pipeline.
+Of course, we can’t get the exact Unreal Engine graphics quality in Unity since it has more advanced rendering technologies and fidelity, but let’s see what we can do.

 This is my demo scene: